10 Signs Your Cat Needs a Vet Visit

 And that sudden weight loss…it’s hard to know if something is wrong or if Ferdinand has issued a royal decree: he will not eat the food he’s loved for years.

-Because you’re an everyday owner of an everyday pet (your cat may not agree with that last part), you’re looking for some quick answers.
+Because you’re an everyday person with an everyday pet (your cat may not agree with that last part), you’re looking for some quick answers.

 We know it’s not a pleasant subject to talk about, but the sooner you can determine that Fluffy needs a vet visit, the sooner you can do something about the symptoms you’re observing.
 Here are 10 signs your beloved feline may need a checkup: